ICGC-TCGA-PanCancer/store-and-forward-workflow/README.md

 https://github.com/CancerCollaboratory/cli

-We store a store_and_forward.tar file in a locked down repo in Amazon to allow access to github for moving JSON files, and to store the JKS file used by the collaboratory CLI tool.
+We store a store_and_forward.tar file in a locked down repo in Amazon to allow access to a pem file for github for moving JSON files, and to store the JKS file used by the collaboratory CLI tool.

 Get these from the S3 bucket: